 Which File Transfer Protocol Should I Support

-You’re planning to install an FTP server but you’re not sure which protocol to support – FTP, SFTP or FTPS.
-The FTP server is intended to be accessible from the Internet.
+You’re planning to install an FTP server but you’re not sure which protocol to support.
+SFTP, FTP or FTPS.
+The FTP server needs to be accessible from the Internet.

 Which protocol should you support, and why?

 The short answer is to use an FTP server that supports all three protocols.
 You probably want to avoid allowing plain, unencrypted FTP if security is a primary concern (and isn’t it always?) but both the SSH2 File Transfer Protocol (SFTP) and FTP over TLS/SSL (FTPS) are considered secure file transfer protocols.

 Despite the name, SFTP is a completely different protocol from traditional FTP.
 SFTP is definitely the favorite these days because of its robust security model and easier setup than FTP and FTPS.
 Unlike traditional FTP, SFTP runs over an SSH channel and provides security and integrity by default.
 SFTP is also considerably more firewall friendly than FTP because it only requires one port to establish a connection and carry out file operations.